 Designed to foster collaboration and respond to the current and future needs of our members and stakeholders, HEABC’s structure focuses on a number of key areas:

-- Legal Services & Strategic Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.
+- Legal Services, Negotiations & Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.

-- Strategic Negotiations & Benefits Administration take the lead in negotiations, collective agreement implementation and benefits administration for both contract and non-contract employees.
+- Negotiations & Benefits Administration take the lead in negotiations, collective agreement implementation and benefits administration for both contract and non-contract employees.

-- Absence Management & Occupational Health & Safety is dedicated to providing provincial leadership and coordination in attendance management, disability management, violence prevention and workplace health, safety and wellness.
+- Absence Management & Occupational Health & Wellness Services is dedicated to providing provincial leadership and coordination in attendance management, disability management, violence prevention and workplace health, safety and wellness.

 - Knowledge Management & Compensation Services adds value to BC’s health care system by using data intelligence to inform negotiations and health human resource planning.
 This division also provides compensation and classification services for contract and non-contract employees and also provides current, industry-specific education programs on a variety of labour relations and human resources topics.

 - Health Match BC recruits physicians and facilitates the recruitment of registered nurses and allied health professionals, as well as managing the BC Care Aide & Community Health Worker Registry, Rural GP Locum Program and physician Practice Ready Assessment BC program.